 At the end of the reporting period, CleanR Grupa employed 1865 employees.
-The Group maintains a healthy gender balance, and its workforce includes people of various age groups.
-The mean employee in production and service provision, while the administrative staff constitutes 15%. age at the Group is 49 years.
+The Group maintains The Group's employees are employeed in more than 120 job positions.
+85 % of the personnel work a healthy gender balance, and its workforce includes people of various age groups.
+The mean employee in production and service provision, while the administrative staff constitutes 15 %. age at the Group is 49 years.